tliron/em-dash/README.md

 #### Overview

-* In touch-to-show, make sure it is shown in overview
+* In touch-to-show, make sure dock is shown in overview
-* Bottom dash on overview might cover some UI
+* Bottom dash on overview might cover some UI elements

 #### DND